 Directeur Adjoint (Deputy Director),

 Physics License department, Université Pierre et Marie Curie, Sorbonne University

-We believe you should be able to see clearly into the brain or other tissue to find the next big discovery.
+We believe you should be able to see clearly into the brain or other tissue to find the next big discovery using adaptive optics microscopy or a new and innovative imaging technique.
 Let us help you choose the best deformable mirror for your system so you can focus on moving your research forward.
 Contact us today.